eva-phuc/phuc-test/README.md

 2. Create new folder.

-	-	Create your new folder.
+	-	Create your new folder (ex: sass folder).
-	-	Copy file css and image to this folder.
+	-	Copy file css or image to this folder.

 3. Start using Prepros.

 	-	Open up Prepros.
 	-	Add project on Prepros.
 	![](img/add_project.png)
-	-	Choose the new folder above.
+	-	Choose the new folder above (ex: sass folder).
 	-	Choose one file that you want compress.
 	-	Click "Process File".
 	![](img/use_prepros.png)